-Hopefully, if you care about your dental health, you’ll see your dentist twice yearly, but in-between visits there is a lot you can do to maintain an excellent level of oral health.
+Hopefully, if you care about your dental health and your perfect smile, you’ll see your dentist twice yearly, but in-between visits there is a lot you can do to maintain an excellent level of oral health.
 What’s even better is that these things are easy for anyone to do.
 Listed below are some tips to make sure your teeth always look great.

 Use the Right Toothbrush